freesewing/freesewing/designs/otis/README.md

 # @freesewing/otis

-A FreeSewing pattern for a romper
+A FreeSewing pattern for a baby romper